Ask any woman about her personal experience with pain and healthcare, and it is likely that you will hear stories like mine.

 So, why is this happening?

 Also, because of societal norms, doctors may feel uncomfortable with “emotional” women.
 Rather than addressing the cause of their pain and suffering, they push patients out the door with bandaid solutions instead of finding the real problem.
-This only leaves women in distress longer, which then leads to a jump in the probability of developing chronic pain/illness and depression.
+This only leaves women in distress longer, which then leads to a jump in the probability of developing chronic pain or illness and depression.

 Since medical professionals not only take women’s pain less seriously than men’s, but often misdiagnose it as being emotionally driven or “a normal part of being a woman”, convincing our doctors to listen to us is not easy.